ninoseki/ayashige/README.md

 - Notes:
   - This app is hosted on Heroku free dyno.
-  - The Cron job is triggered at 20:00 UTC+0 every day.
-  - The data in the Redis instance will expire after 48 hours.
   - I'm running this app just as a hobby and I cannot assure its consistency.

 ## Contributing